awaregroup/IIALab/labs/Lab01.md

-# Lab 01 - Getting started with Windows 10 IoT
+# Lab 1 – Build your device with Windows 10 IoT Core

 This lab covers setting up Windows 10 IoT Core on a SolidRun HummingBoard Edge board and deploying apps using Visual Studio.